In This Article

 Here are our picks for the four best acne supplements to get rid of breakouts.

+Zinc helps with cell production and turnover, so it may prevent cells from being clogged.
 The hero ingredient in ZitSticka’s funky looking capsule is by no means a new one—zinc can be found in pretty much every multivitamin ever made.
 That’s because it’s, as Kaplan puts it, “a vital player in your skin’s dietary defense team.”
 While not a traditional antioxidant, he says, zinc works by fighting damaging free radicals and protecting the skin’s lipids and fibroblasts—the cells that produce the collagen that keeps your skin plump and smooth.

 Skin Discipline isn’t your average zinc supplement.
 “Each serving is a capsule nested within another capsule, with liquid Omega-3 acting as a suspension bridge between the two," explains co-founder Robbie Miller.
 Omega-3, he notes, is a skin-enhancing ingredient that is usually taken on its own because if combined with other ingredients, it might alter or dilute their actions.
 “Our nested capsules are able to overcome this limitation, bringing together the most efficacious supplements for cellular-level skin health,” he says.